 Week Two Recap

 Recipe Suggestions of the Week

 For those of you looking for a healthy snack alternative, here is a flavorful hummus recipe just for you!
-It is easy to make, packed full of nutrition and uses the powerful of Ayurvedic spices to help kindle the digestion.
-Try it on a gluten-free tortilla, a collard green wrap, over a salad, or with some veggies.
-Raw veggies can be hard on the digestion however, so please avoid or limit them if needed!
+It is easy to make, packed full of nutrition, and uses powerful Ayurvedic spices to help kindle your digestion.
+Try it on a gluten-free tortilla, a collard green wrap, over a salad, or with some steamed veggies.
+Raw veggies can be hard on your digestion however, so please avoid or limit them as much as possible!
 Click here for the full recipe!

-With week two of the challenge in full effect, I thought I would add in a healthy dessert alternative to help calm that sweet tooth.
-This healthy recipe is filled with a handful of superfoods such as avocado, coconut and cacao while providing some necessary sweetness with the power of maple syrup.
-Best of all, it is easy to whip up and can be quickly made in times of weakness.
+With week two of the challenge in full effect, I thought I would add in a healthy dessert alternative to help calm your sweet tooth.
+This healthy recipe is filled with a handful of superfoods such as avocado, coconut, and cacao while providing some necessary sweetness with the power of maple syrup.
+Best of all, it is easy to whip up and can be quickly made in times of need.
 So say no to that candy bar and discover a healthy way to indulge instead!
 Click here for the full recipe!